olipratt/hashdeps/README.md

 - While this utility helps speed up build times in the main uses cases covered above, in completely clean builds there will be the overhead of computing hashes on top of any usual building work and so these will almost certainly be some amount slower.

+### Features

+Users of this utility can set various configuration variables - e.g. by setting the variables _before_ including the provided makefile, or at the command line call to make.
+For example:

+- A simple flag to disable this utility from doing anything.
+- Change the filenames used for storing file hashes, and storing them separate from source files.

+...and more.
+All configuration variables are documented at the start of the `hashdeps.mk` file.

 ## Simple Examples

 See the unit test files for other examples of this utility in use.